ornl-ssd/cpp-novice/_episodes/11-arrays.md

 <img src="{{ site.github.url }}/fig/11-arrays-access.png"/>

-For example, the following statement stores the value 75 in the third element of `foo`:
+For example, the following statement stores the value 75 in the third element of `my_array`:

 ~~~
 my_array[2] = 75;
 ~~~
 {: .code}

-The following statement copies the value of the third element of `foo` to a variable called `x`:
+The following statement copies the value of the third element of `my_array` to a variable called `x`:

 ~~~
 x = my_array[2];